 “Probably not very quickly,” says Grainger.
 “Part of that is just a function of pure-play SaaS revenue recognition — what I haven’t looked at is NetSuite’s free cash flow, but that would really be the measure of a healthy SaaS company versus GAAP profitability.
 That said, I would expect NetSuite’s operating margins to improve, given the synergies around operating expenses and leveraging a global salesforce.”

 What of Oracle itself — what’s the likely timescale for its pivot from a primarily on-premises to a primarily cloud-based software company?

-"This is a real stab, and it may sound like a long time, but I'm going to say a decade." says Grainger.
-"That's because I think it's a long-term endeavour for a public company: changing your entire revenue recognition model from on-premises perpetual-licensing — where you recognise all of that revenue in the year you make the sale — to a deferred revenue SaaS model is kind of a shock to the system, and a combination of these things will make it take a while."
+“This is a real stab, and it may sound like a long time, but I’m going to say a decade.” says Grainger.
+“That’s because I think it’s a long-term endeavor for a public company: changing your entire revenue recognition model from on-premises perpetual-licensing — where you recognize all of that revenue in the year you make the sale — to a deferred revenue SaaS model is kind of a shock to the system, and a combination of these things will make it take a while.”